4TT1L4/resilience4j-demo/README.md

 # resilience4j-demo

-Example code for my talk _Building robust and fault tolerant Java applications in functional style_ at the GDEV2020 conference.
+This repository contains the code examples for my talk _Building robust and fault tolerant Java applications in functional style_, that was presented at the GDEV2020 conference.

 # Slides